 Dorcol is considered one of the up-class Belgrade neighborhoods.
 It has a rich history, and it is best described as a blend of both modern influence, and the unique bohemian, old-Belgrade vibe.

-Speaking of the bohemian vibe in Dorcol, I must briefly mention Skadarlija, the famous Belgrade bohemian quarter, which I’ll be talking about in-depth in other sections.
+Speaking of the bohemian vibe in Dorcol, we must briefly mention Skadarlija, the famous Belgrade bohemian quarter, which I’ll be talking about in-depth in other sections.

 Dorcol also offers a great number of restaurants and cafes, which are some of the best the city has to offer.
-Even if you don’t choose an apartment in this neighborhood, I’m sure you’ll find yourself visiting it quite often during your stay.
+Even if you don’t choose an apartment in this neighborhood, we’re sure you’ll visit it quite often during your stay.

 As for Vracar, it is the home to St. Sava Temple, the largest Orthodox Christian temple in the Balkans, and one of the largest Orthodox churches in the entire world.
 Vracar is definitely one of the neighborhoods you’ll love calling your home, even for a few months.

 If you choose Novi Beograd, or Usce, you’ll be located a bit further from the city center.
 However, these neighborhoods still have a lot to offer.
-Novi Beograd is the home to numerous exclusive hotels, one of which I’ve previously mentioned.
+Novi Beograd is the home to numerous exclusive hotels.
 On the other hand, Usce has one of the biggest shopping malls in Serbia.

 Renting / Airbnb

-When renting an apartment, I recommend discussing the utilities with the landlord.
-Sometimes these expenses can be a lot higher than what you’d expect for a small single bedroom apartment.
+When renting an apartment, we recommend discussing the utilities with the landlord.
+Sometimes, these expenses can be a lot higher than what you’d expect for a small single-bedroom apartment.

 The places at the lowest rent prices usually don’t include much luxury.
 However, if you’re looking to save money, or better yet, spend it on exploring and enjoying the city, you should be on the lookout for these affordable alternatives.